Hello 🙂

 - Nealia beach with a beach bar with music and great drinks.
 Angel’s tip: dirt road to arrive but ok with a normal car.

-- Kerame pebbly beach.
+- Kerame pebbly beach with deep blue waters.

 NATURE LOVER?